importwp/importwp/README.md

 **License URI:** http://www.gnu.org/licenses/gpl.html
 **Donate link:** https://www.importwp.com/

-ImportWP allows you to easily import users, posts, custom post types and taxonomies from XML and CSV files.
+ImportWP is a powerful importer that allows you to import WordPress posts, pages, users and custom post types from any XML or CSV file.

 ## Description ##